clarkfitzg/phd_research/milestones/proposals.md

    necessary.
 2. Language independence- The goal is not to reinvent [LLVM](https://llvm.org/docs/LangRef.html#abstract).
-This is just a fancier version of the R AST.
+This is just a fancier version of R's AST.

 ### Prerequisites